SebStreb/LocatIn/README.md

 This file configures the connexion to the website

+- Procfile :

+This file defines the running scripts for Heroku

 - database :

 This directory contains the table definitions and access methods of the database.